Skip to main content

 During the acquisition process, be prepared to loop in additional stakeholders as needed, such as legal, finance, and auditing teams and small business representatives.
 When communicating with external parties, be sure to maintain complete impartiality and to adhere to the Standards of Ethical Conduct issued by the US Office of Government Ethics.

-3. Work with IT to bring automation to acquisition planning.
+3. Work with IT to bring automation to acquisition planning

-While SAM houses all vendor information, searching for it manually is extremely inefficient.
+As explained above, conducting market research on public government websites is extremely inefficient.
 It takes an enormous amount of time to collect the information you need.
 Manually keying in vendor information to the acquisition system is also extremely error-prone.
 Use modern automation technology to lessen the chance of such errors and accelerate and optimize the entire process.
+Agency professionals should work with their IT department to make sure their acquisition system integrates well with their legacy systems.